quiltingcode/disneysidekicks/README.md

 ![End Page Low Score Image](assets/readmeimages/lowscore-endpage.PNG)

 In both cases, the user has two button options for how to continue from this screen.
-They can select 'Play Again' which will reset the quiz, select a new set of question, set their score back to zero and present them with a new question.
+They can select 'Play Again' which will reset the quiz, select a new set of questions, set their score back to zero and present them with a new question.
 Or they can select 'Home' which will take them back to the Home Page.

 [Back to top](<#contents>)